 The Commission on Security and Cooperation in Europe seeks candidates for its Max Kampelman Fellowship program.
 Named for a longtime U.S. Ambassador to the Conference on Security and Cooperation in Europe, Kampelman Fellows represent the next generation of American leaders in security policy, human rights, and strategic communications.

 Kampelman Fellows join a team of world-class experts at an independent, bicameral, bipartisan, inter-branch federal agency.
 The Helsinki Commission advances American national security and national interests by promoting human rights, military security, and economic cooperation in 57 countries.
-Fellows regularly interact and work on policy with Congressional offices, executive branch officials, foreign diplomats, civil society, and the broader policy community.

 Policy fellows will work in political and military affairs, economic and environmental matters, or respect for human rights and fundamental freedoms, based on their areas of interest, expertise, and needs of the Commission.
-Under the direction of commission policy advisors, policy fellows research policies and trends relating to international military, economic, and human rights commitments throughout the 57-country OSCE region; assist staff advisors with hearings, briefings, congressional delegations, legislation, and publications; attend congressional hearings, panels, and events; and perform administrative duties.
+Under the direction of commission policy advisors, policy fellows research topics and trends relating to international military, economic, and human rights issues throughout the 57-country OSCE region; assist staff advisors with hearings, briefings, congressional delegations, legislation, and publications; attend congressional hearings, panels, and events; and perform administrative duties.
 Each fellow is expected to write at least one article for potential publication on the commission website during his or her fellowship period.

 Under the direction of the communications director, communications fellows support projects and initiatives in all areas of the commission’s portfolio.
 Communications fellows assist with media outreach activities; help publicize Commission hearings and briefings; staff Commission events; develop web content; and craft creative and engaging content to be shared on social media.
 They also assist with other special communications projects and perform administrative duties.
 Each fellow is expected to write at least one article for publication on the commission website during his or her fellowship period.